Knirkeli/Knirkeli/README.md

 My name is Eirik Kirkeli.
 Im a student at Noroff Vocational College.
 I study to become a frontend developer, and am half way trough.

-The skills i have aquired this year is:
+The skills i have aquired this year are:
 Design and design prinsiples.
 How to visualize a project using figma.
 Html.
 The basis of the web is facinating to learn and implement.
 CSS.
 Styling with css transforms the page and lets you form it the way you want